-Proposals should include thoughtful consideration as to apps that will be tested and how those will be tied to pedagogical benefits in your curriculum.
+Applications should include thoughtful consideration as to apps that will be tested/investigated and how those will be tied to pedagogical benefits in your curriculum.
 A list of potential apps and how you anticipate they will prove to be beneficial would serve as a good foundation to begin experimentation.

 Applicants may consider some of the following: